On the logarithmic bipartite fidelity of the open XXZ spin chain at $\Delta=-1/2$: Introduction and results

 Our first main result provides an explicit non-trivial expression for $\mathcal O_{N_1,N_2}$, and thus for $\mathcal F_{N_1,N_2}$, in the case where at most one of the integers $N_1,N_2$ is odd.
-We write this expression in terms of a determinant whose entries are quadratic polynomials in $x$ with simple integer coefficients and in terms of
+This expression was conjectured in \cite{hagendorf:21}.
+We write it in terms of a determinant whose entries are quadratic polynomials in $x$ with simple integer coefficients and in terms of

 Here,

 are the number of vertically-symmetric alternating sign matrices of size $(2k+1)\times (2k+1)$ and the number of cyclically-symmetric transpose complement plane partitions in a cube of size $2k\times 2k\times 2k$, respectively \cite{bressoudbook}. \begin{theorem} For all $N_1,N_2\geqslant 0$, let $n=\lfloor (N_1+N_2)/2\rfloor$.
 For even $N_1,N_2$, we have